alex999alex/FuturReady/README.md

 <!--- The following README.md sample file was adapted from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md by Gabriella Mosquera for academic use --->
 <!--- You may delete any comments in this sample README.md file.
 If needing to use as a .txt file then simply delete all comments, edit as needed, and save as a README.txt file --->

-# Tech Bootcamp Demo: FuterReady
+# Tech Bootcamp Demo: FuturReady

 FuterReady is a platform for students, instructors, and alumni to book and manage E-bikes in the universities.